Via Dolorosa, the path covered with tears

 Just behind the wall of the 10th station, there is XI station, the place where soldiers nailed Jesus on the wooden cross.
 And after they crucified him, they gambled to see who would get the parts of his clothes.

-According to the New Testament, at that moment Jesus said: “Father, forgive them, for they know not what they do”.
-Well, I can say that probably we are all familiar with these words.
+According to the New Testament, at that moment, Jesus said: “Father, forgive them, for they know not what they do”.
+Well, I can say that we are probably all familiar with these words.

 XII Station: Calvary, Jesus died on the cross

 So when you enter the Church of the Holy Sepulchre, there is a narrow stone stairway leading to Golgotha on the right side.
-This hill is also known as Calvary, which is the Latin word for the skull because once the hill was skull-shaped.
+This hill is also known as Calvary, which is the Latin word for the skull, because once the hill was skull-shaped.

 In fact, in Jesus’s time, it was outside the city walls of Jerusalem, and a place where the executions took place.
 That is why the word Golgotha is usually used to describe someone’s huge pain and suffering.
-Also, the chapel of the first man Adam is located directly below the Calvary.
+Also, the chapel of the first man, Adam, is located directly below the Calvary.
 According to tradition, the blood of Jesus fell on his bones during the crucifixion.
-Today this area is administered by the Greek Orthodox Church.

 The Altar of the Crucifixion